 Siouxon Trail is a 21.3 mile heavily trafficked out and back trail located near Amboy, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.

 From Vancouver, north on I-5 to Highway 503, exit 21.
 Drive east 45 miles to Pine Creek Information Center.
 Turn right and continue on Forest Service Road 90 to Northeast Healy Road, in the town of Clehatchie.
 Turn right and go 10 miles to Forest Service Road 57.
 Turn left and drive 1.5 miles to Forest Service Road 5701.
 Turn left and drive 4 miles to the trailhead at the end of the road.